UnearthedArcana/B_Spells/Log.md

 TO DO 30: Add certain spells added in revision (e.g. hold beast; devil's eyes) to new spells component (make sure checks are in place to ensure compatibility)

+TO DO 31: Revise Reprieve spell as per description on github.

+Version 0.90.06

+2020-03-18

+- Undead affect undead spell text

+2020-03-15

+- Added chill touch affect undead code (not tested; also need to check for SR and IWDEE)

+2020-03-14

+- Began incorp. of ini into 0-level cantrips

+- Added replace_text.tpa

+- Added Armor mod

+2020-03-13

+- Spell checked a few cantrips

 Version 0.90.05

 2020-03-08